 Most businesses measure customer profit, but that’s a historical metric.
 CLV is a predictive analytic that forecasts future value.

-Customer Lifetime Value measurement also tends to recognize customer relationships as assets, reposition customer focus from short-term profits to long-term lifetime relationship value, and compliment other customer-centric measures such as customer satisfaction, customer loyalty or NPS (net promoter score).
+CLV measurement also tends to recognize customer relationships as assets, reposition customer focus from short-term profits to long-term lifetime relationship value, and compliment other customer-centric measures such as customer satisfaction, customer loyalty or NPS (net promoter score).